dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 » Value: The text of the selected item in the ListBox.

 If the ListBox has its MultiSelect property set to 1 or 2, the user can select multiple items in the ListBox.
-In such a case, you can’t specify a ControlSource; you need
+In such a case, you can't specify a ControlSource; you need

 to write a macro that determines which items are selected.
 Chapter 18 demon-